Blog Post

 Trend 2: Learning with personalisation and adaptability

-No one learns in the same way, which is why it’s important for learning experiences to be tailored to fit different learning patterns.
+No one learns in the same way, so it’s essential for learning experiences to be tailored to fit different learning patterns.
 By offering modern, curated content tuned to individuals’ needs, everyone can learn and succeed.
-Moreover, with new learning opportunities being rapid and continuous, it’s important for L&D strategies pivot quickly to new needs.
+Moreover, with new learning opportunities being rapid and continuous, it’s crucial for L&D strategies to pivot quickly to new needs.
 This helps to ensure transparent advancement opportunities and seamless work transitions.

 Trend 3: A focus on continuous compliance and agility

-We often think of compliance as something we must do on the way to doing the things we would rather do.
+We often think of compliance as something we must do on the way to doing what we would instead do.
 However, operationalising continuous compliance can drive competitive advantage.
-In 2023, we can expect to see an increase in high impact learning and capability academies that offer more agile, personalised compliance training methodologies.
-This type of training – tailored to specific industry needs and aligned with their future goals – can reduce the time and cost of providing reliable compliance training and reporting while also improving skills retention.
+In 2023, we can expect to see an increase in high-impact learning and capability academies that offer more agile, personalised compliance training methodologies.
+This type of training, tailored to specific industry needs and aligned with their future goals can reduce the time and cost of providing reliable compliance training and reporting while improving skills retention.

 Trend 4: Knowledge sharing is caring